Technology Function Assessment

 Whoever is driving the decision to fix this.
 Usually the CEO, sometimes the CTO, occasionally a Board member.

-If you're the CEO trying to figure out if transformation is possible, book it yourself.
+If you are the CEO trying to figure out if transformation is possible, book it yourself.
 We can loop in the CTO later if it makes sense.
-Often it's better to have that initial conversation one on one so we can talk openly about what you're actually seeing.
+Often it is better to have that initial conversation one on one so we can talk openly about what you are actually seeing.

-If you're the CTO and you know the team needs external help, book it.
-We'll figure out how to bring the CEO into the conversation.
+If you are the CTO and you know the team needs external help, book it.
+We will figure out how to bring the CEO into the conversation.

-If you're on the Board and pushing for technology leadership improvement, book it and we'll work out the right engagement model.
+If you are on the Board and pushing for technology leadership improvement, book it and we will work out the right engagement model.

-Don't overthink this.
+Do not overthink this.
 The assessment is 30 minutes.
-We'll figure out who else needs to be involved based on what we discover.
+We will figure out who else needs to be involved based on what we discover.

 Understanding What This Costs